Treaty of Ripon: Aftermath

-Charles issued writs for what became known as the Long Parliament, which assembled on 3 November 1640, ending eleven years of Personal Rule.
+Charles issued writs for what became known as the Long Parliament, which assembled on 3 November 1640.
 Since the Scots made it clear they would only return home once paid, and would only agree terms with Parliament, Charles was now faced with a body that he could not dissolve at will.
 During this time the Covenanters used their army's continued presence in England to strengthen the position of the king's English opponents.

 Over the next few months, Parliament voted to ensure it could not be dissolved without its own consent, imprisoned Archbishop Laud, and executed the Earl of Strafford.
 Only then did it agree the Treaty of London on 10 August 1641, which agreed to pay the Scots £300,000 to cover the costs of the war.
 The Covenanters' army then returned to Scotland, where most of it was disbanded.

 Disputes between Charles and Parliament continued to escalate, culminating in the attempted arrest of the Five Members in January 1642.
 Charles left London and began rallying support for his cause; the First English Civil War began on 22 August 1642.